What Is Argan Oil?

 The fats and antioxidants in argan oil can help your body stay healthier.

-The high concentration of vitamin E in argan oil makes it effective at boosting the immune system.
+Its high concentration of vitamin E means it's effective in boosting the immune system.
 It also helps your body maintain and repair your eyes and skin.

 Other health benefits of argan oil include:

-The fatty acids in argan oil can help boost your levels of “good” cholesterol and lower “bad”cholesterol, potentially reducing your risk of heart disease.
+The fatty acids in argan oil can help boost your levels of “good” cholesterol and lower “bad” cholesterol, potentially reducing your chances of heart disease.

-Some early studies show that argan oil compounds may slow cancer growth and increase cancer cell death.
+Some early studies show that argan oil compounds may slow cancer growth and kill more cancer cells.

 Applying argan oil to your skin can help support skin health and elasticity.
-This results in skin that is slower to sag or wrinkle, preventing common signs of aging.
+This results in skin that is slower to sag or wrinkle, warding off common signs of aging.

 The same properties that make argan oil helpful for keeping skin looking young may also help wounds heal.
 The antioxidants found in argan oil can help reduce inflammation.
-One early study showed that burns heal faster when argan oil is regularly applied, but human trials still need to be done before argan oil can be officially prescribed.
+One early study showed that burns heal faster when you apply argan oil regularly, but scientists still need to do human trials.

 - Calories: 72